-In accordance with "Government Auditing Standards," we have also issued our report dated December 8, 2008 on our consideration of the Town of Hebron, Connecticut's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with "Government Auditing Standards," we have also issued our report dated December 21, 2009 on our consideration of the Town of Hebron, Connecticut's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with "Government Auditing Standards" and should be considered in assessing the results of our audit.

-The management discussion and analysis on pages 3 through 10 is not a required part of the basic financial statements, but is supplementary information required by the accounting principles generally accepted in the United States of America.
+The management discussion and analysis is not a required part of the basic financial statements, but is supplementary information required by the accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town's basic financial statements.
 The introductory section, the budgetary detail, combining and individual nonmajor fund statements, capital assets schedule, other schedule, and the statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The budgetary detail, combining and individual nonmajor fund statements, capital asset schedule and other schedule have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
-The introductory section and the statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.
+The budgetary detail, combining and individual nonmajor fund statements, capital assets schedule and other schedule have been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The introductory section and the statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.
+The introductory section and the statistical section have not been subjected to the auditing procedures applied in the audit of the basic financial statements taken as a whole.